QuBenhao/LeetCode/problems/problems_1431/problem.md

-# 1431.Kids With the Greatest Number of Candies
+# 1431.Kids With the Greatest Number of Candies [Rating: 1176.45]

 Given the array `candies` and the integer `extraCandies`, where `candies[i]` represents the number of candies that the ***ith*** kid has.